JimGrange/mixtur/README.md

     development.

   - Portions of the package code have been adapted from code written by Paul Bays in Matlab, with permission.
-We are etremely grateful to Paul Bays for this permission.
+We are extremely grateful to Paul Bays for this permission.
 See <https://paulbays.com>.

   - Bays, P. M., Catalao, R. F. G., & Husain, M. (2009).
 The precision